Trump Admin Studying Option To Fire Fed Chair Powell: White House

 Washington: US President Donald Trump and his administration are studying whether dismissing independent Federal Reserve chief Jerome Powell is an option, his top White House economic aide said Friday.

-"The president and his team will continue to study that matter," National Economic Council director Kevin Hassett told reporters when asked if firing Powell was a possibility, one day after Trump lashed out at the Fed chief.
+"The president and his team will continue to study that matter," National Economic Council director Kevin Hassett told reporters when asked if firing the central bank chief was a possibility, one day after Trump lashed out at him.

+The US president does not have direct authority to fire Federal Reserve governors, but Trump could initiate a lengthy process to attempt to unseat Powell by proving there was "cause" to do so.

+Trump has frequently criticized the Fed chairman, whom he originally nominated during his first term, accusing Powell of playing politics.

 Legal Disclaimer: